zhao-david/master-thesis/README.md

 # master-thesis
-code for scattering convolution networks and PCA networks for image processing
+Code for Scattering Convolution Networks and PCA Networks for Image Processing